 Kobach is an integral figure within the organized anti-immigrant movement and has been the primary architect behind legal strategies attacking DACA recipients, including Crane v.
 Napolitano and U.S. v.
 Texas.
 The Kansas secretary of state collects hundreds of thousands of dollars in the form of legal fees defending harsh immigration laws that he drafts.

-- Kansas Secretary of State and voting rights restrictionist Kris Kobach serves as counsel to IRLI and the vice-chair of President Trump’s now folded Commission on Election Integrity.
+- Kansas Secretary of State and voting rights restrictionist Kris Kobach served as counsel to IRLI and the vice-chair of President Trump’s now folded Commission on Election Integrity.

 - Kobach, who advised the Trump campaign, transition and now administration on immigration policy, has also co-authored some of the country’s most draconian and destructive anti-immigrant lawsuits and legislation.

 - In his role at IRLI, Kobach, who bragged to the Washington Post about having authored the U.S. v.
 Texas lawsuit, has written legislation and launched lawsuits in Pennsylvania, California, Texas, Missouri, Alabama, and Arizona.
 Much of this legislation, including Arizona’s S.B 1070, or the “Show Me Your Papers” Law, has been struck down in court as unconstitutional.

-- In 2006, Kobach helped FAIR’s advisory board member Rep. Lou Barletta, then the mayor of Hazleton, Pennsylvania, develop his cruel and unsuccessful anti-immigrant policies, which included fining landlords who rented to undocumented immigrants.
+- In 2006, Kobach helped FAIR’s advisory board member former Rep. Lou Barletta, then the mayor of Hazleton, Pennsylvania, develop his cruel and unsuccessful anti-immigrant policies, which included fining landlords who rented to undocumented immigrants.

 - Kobach collects hundreds of thousands of dollars in the form of legal fees to defend his draconian laws, even as they bankrupt local economies, crush small businesses, tear apart communities, and cost taxpayers millions.